rmackley/Wiki-Crawler/README.md

 # Wiki-Crawler

 Very basic command line wiki crawler
+- Start point defaults to the featured article on the english wikipedia homepage
-- Takes number of rounds and optional english wiki page url from user and randomly selects links to follow
+- Takes number of rounds and optional english wiki page url as start point from user
 - Only works on English wiki pages

-****
-Possible features I'd like to add at some point
-- web interface
-- text snippets from each page selected

 ****
 python wiki_crawler.py -h